bodrick/awesome/README.md

 *   [YePpHa/YouTubeCenter](https://github.com/YePpHa/YouTubeCenter) - YouTube Center is a userscript designed to expand the functionality of YouTube.
 It includes the ability to download the video you're watching, auto selecting your preferred video quality and much more.
 *   [harvesthq/chosen](https://github.com/harvesthq/chosen) - Deprecated - Chosen is a library for making long, unwieldy select boxes more friendly.
 *   [davidstutz/bootstrap-multiselect](https://github.com/davidstutz/bootstrap-multiselect) - JQuery multiselect plugin based on Twitter Bootstrap.
-*   [paypal/bootstrap-accessibility-plugin](https://github.com/paypal/bootstrap-accessibility-plugin) - Accessibility Plugin for Bootstrap 3 and Bootstrap 3 as SubModule

 ## miscellaneous